Pakistan: Conspiracy theories hamper COVID vaccine drive | DW | 12.03.2021

 Pakistan is aiming to vaccinate 70% of its population by the end of this year, but conspiracy theories, myths and disinformation are impeding the mass inoculation drive.

-In February, the Pakistani government launched its COVID-19 vaccination drive, starting with frontline health workers.
+The Pakistani government launched its COVID-19 vaccination drive in February, starting with frontline health workers.
 After successfully inoculating 37,289 by mid-February, the authorities started registering other civilian groups.

-The government hopes that the COVID vaccine would be able to contain the spread of the coronavirus, but not everyone is willing to get a shot.
+The government hopes the COVID vaccine will be able to contain the spread of the coronavirus, but not everyone is willing to get a shot.

 Conspiracy theories related to the vaccine abound in the Muslim-majority country.
 According to a report published by Gallup Pakistan, 49% of the population is reluctant to get vaccinated even if the vaccine is offered free of cost.

-Experts say that misinformation and religious beliefs are responsible for people's mistrust in the vaccine.
+Experts say that misinformation and religious beliefs are responsible for people's mistrust of the vaccine.

 Pakistan, a country of 220 million people, has so far recorded over 600,000 coronavirus cases and 13,430 related deaths.